Entity Framework Core: small tips and tricks

 .ToListAsync(cancellationToken);

-This code will produces this SQL:
+This code will produce this SQL:

 -- Get all products from category 1